himashuBisht/cs50p/README.md

 # cs50-python

-CS50 Introduction to Programming with Python
+## Harvard's CS50: Introduction to Programming with Python